TouK/nussknacker-helm/src/README.md

 | Flink           | Runtime for Nussknacker jobs                                              | true               |
 | Telegraf        | Relay passing metrics from Flink to InfluxDB                              | true               |

-Modes
+Streaming deployment modes
 -----

-The `mode` configuration variable is used to set up the engine.
+The `streaming.deploymentMode` configuration variable is used to set up the deployment mode used for streaming processing mode.
 To read more about engines see [Documentation](https://nussknacker.io/documentation/docs/about/engines).

-By default, the chart runs Nussknacker in `flink` mode which deploys scenarios to Flink engine (either installed directly by the chart, or external one).
+By default, the chart runs Nussknacker in `flink` deployment mode for streaming which deploys streaming scenarios to Flink engine (either installed directly by the chart, or external one).
-It is also possible to run Nussknacker on K8s in `lite-k8s` mode.
-You will need to manually adjust values of the following variables if you use this `mode`:
+It is also possible to deploy Nussknacker scenarios on K8s when `lite-k8s` deployment mode for streaming is configured.
+You will need to manually adjust values of the following variables if you use this `deploymentMode`:
 ```
 nussknacker:
+  streaming:
-   mode: lite-k8s
+    deploymentMode: lite-k8s
 flink:
   enable: false
 telegraf: